openzipkin/brave-example/README.md

         @Scope(value = "singleton")
         public SpanCollector spanCollector() {

-            return new ZipkinSpanCollector("10.0.1.8", 9410);
+            return new ZipkinSpanCollector("localhost", 9410);
         }
     }

-Before you run the test you should make sure the Zipkin collector is running at port 9410, and in my case my ip address was 10.0.1.8.
+Before you run the test you should make sure the Zipkin collector is running at port 9410, and in the example case on localhost.
 If you execute the test now you should see the spans in zipkin-web if services are running and properly configured.

-Note: I don't use localhost as host because that does not seem to work on my machine.
-The 10.0.1.8 is my ip address and also the adress the zipkin collector logs when started:

-    INF [20130831-11:51:43.629] builder: Starting collector service on addr Kristofs-MacBook-Pro.local/10.0.1.8:9410 700 [20130831-11:51:43.742] net: context created: /config/sampleRate
-    DEB [20130831-11:51:43.802] cassie: Received: %s